 b. they can inform their friends about your offer.

-However, due to the fact that they have already used your services before you can additionally include a special gift (such as a 10% OFF voucher or additional photo product after the session).
-Be sure to put it in the title and in the main graphic as well, because it will catch their attention.
+However, due to the fact that they have already used your services before, you can additionally include a special gift (such as a 10% OFF voucher or additional photo product after the session).
+Be sure to put it in the title and in the main graphic as well because it will catch their attention.

-#6 -Show What you Sell
+#6 -Show What You Sell

 Visualization is the key to success in sales.

-It can be done on multiple levels, i.e. you can use visual language when you talk via phone to people about products that they’ll get.
-But, these days it might be not enough…
+It can be done on multiple levels, i.e., you can use visual language when you talk via phone to people about products that they’ll get.
+But, these days it might not be enough…

 Now you can go to a totally new level and actually show them mockups with your photos on the actual products.

-With mockups you can insert your images into products and show it on your creative sites (you can include them in Social Media posts, Landing Page, e-mails, and ads).
+With mockups, you can insert your images into products and show it on your creative sites (you can include them in Social Media posts, Landing Page, e-mails, and ads).

-At nPhoto, we’ve created PSD files which you can easily download and use with products that are bestsellers for Mini-Sessions (such as Folio Boxes or Framed Prints).
+At nPhoto, we’ve created PSD files that you can easily download and use with products that are bestsellers for Mini-Sessions (such as Folio Boxes or Framed Prints).
 Just click on the button below and fill the form to download it.

 #7 - Run Facebook Ads for your Mini-Sessions